EdgeVPN/ipop-project.github.io/_pages/configfile.md

 ### Overlays

-* _Overlays_ specifies a configuration for each overlay being managed by this controller, starting with the UUID (a hexadecimal value matching one in the CFx Overlays list (see above).
-It holds configurations for the network interface device (NetDevice) and the SDN controller (SDNController) *Note*: currently, the system only supports a single overlay.
+* _Overlays_ specifies a configuration for each overlay being managed by this controller, the 12-character identifier for your overlay (e.g. Overlay_12345).
+It holds configurations for the network interface device (NetDevice) and the SDN controller (SDNController)

 #### NetDevice